-2. Any general member of this Association may nominate from among the general membership of the Association candidates for the offices of President, Vice President, Treasurer, Secretary, Social Media Chair, Law Student Liaison, NAML Designee, Northern Trustee, Central Trustee, and Southern Trustee.
+2. Any general member of this Association may nominate from among the general membership of the Association candidates for the Board of Directors.

-3. If only one nomination is received for an office pursuant to the procedures established in these bylaws, the individual nominated shall be considered elected by acclamation.
-Should there be more than one nomination for an office pursuant to the procedures established in these bylaws, an Election Committee of three chosen by the President shall oversee an election conducted in accordance with these bylaws
+3. If only one nomination is received for a board position pursuant to the procedures established in these Bylaws, the individual nominated shall be considered elected by acclamation.
+Should there be more than one nomination for a board position pursuant to the procedures established in these Bylaws; an Election Committee of three chosen by the President shall oversee an election conducted in accordance with these Bylaws.

 5. Where there are more than two individuals competing for a position, a nominee must receive a majority of votes to be elected.
-If, after the first round of balloting, no nominee receives a majority of votes where a majority is required, or there is a tie vote among nominees for any position, the Election Committee shall cause appropriate ballots to be prepared in accordance with these bylaws for the nominees receiving the two highest number of votes or the nominees who are in a tie.
-The ballots shall be transmitted within thirty days following the last business session of the Association’s fiscal year and shall be returned so as to be received at such other place as designated by the Election Committee, not later than 20 days following transmission.
+If, after the first round of balloting, no nominee receives a majority of votes where a majority is required, or there is a tie vote among nominees for any position, the Election Committee shall cause appropriate ballots to be prepared in accordance with these Bylaws for the nominees receiving the two highest number of votes or the nominees who are in a tie.
+The ballots shall be transmitted within five (5) days after announced election date.
 If, after the second round of balloting, there is a tie vote for any position, the Officers of the Association who are not competing for the contested position shall vote as soon as practicable thereafter to elect one of the nominees who are in a tie to fill the position for which they are competing.

-6. Once voting in a contested election for any position is completed, the Election Committee shall submit a report to the President within ten days following the date by which ballots have been returned.
+6. Once voting in a contested election for any position is completed, the Election Committee shall submit a report to the President within five (5) days following the date by which ballots have been returned.
 The President shall, as soon as practicable thereafter, publicize the results to the membership.

 In the event of a vacancy in the office of President, the Vice President shall assume the office of President for the unexpired term.
-In the event of a vacancy in the office of any other board member, the remaining Officers of the Association shall be immediately convened to recommend and elect, by majority vote, a candidate to fill the unexpired term.
+In the event of a vacancy in the office of any other board member, the remaining Board Members of the Association shall be immediately be convened to recommend and elect, by majority vote, a candidate to fill the unexpired term.